 I have never personally used an egg substitute.
 If you have baked using an egg substitute in other recipes with success, this recipe should turn out fine too.

-can i make this ahead of time and freeze to use later?
+can I make this ahead of time and freeze it to use later?

 Yes.
 It needs to be baked and completely cooled first.
 It can be frozen in an airtight container for 2-3 months.
 When ready to use, allow to thaw and then warm it.
 Another option is freezing individual portions to pull out when needed.

 how should I store the leftovers?

 Tightly covered in the fridge.
 They will stay good this way for 4-6 days.

 - 1 loaf bread, cut or ripped into 1-inch pieces